venk-ee/YoloV1/README.md

 | Target hardware | Multi-GPU cluster | **Single low-end GPU** |
 | Dataset | VOC + ImageNet | **PASCAL VOC only** |

-> The fully connected layer was intentionally reduced from 4096 → 496 neurons to dramatically lower VRAM usage and parameter count, enabling training on hardware with as little as 4 GB of GPU memory.
+> The fully connected layer was intentionally reduced from 4096 → 496 neurons to dramatically lower VRAM usage and parameter count, enabling training on hardware with a single GPU.

 ---